Winston-Lin/dziganto.github.io/_posts/2018-1-10-Introduction-to-Hashing.md

     return table[idx].append(value)
 ```

 A bit of code to simulate populating the table.
 We'll round this out by creating a collision on purpose by passing the same key *abc* twice.

 ```
 table3 = [[],[],[],[],[]]
 keys = [0, 1, 'abc', 'abc']
 for i, key in enumerate(keys,1):
     chain_hasher(table3, i, key, 5)
 ```

-Printing *table3* with returns `[[1], [2], [], [], [3, 4]]`.
+Printing *table3* returns `[[1], [2], [], [], [3, 4]]`.
 You can see the 4 causes a collision but was handled gracefully.
 This is equivalent to storing information about two employees in the same record; however, it allows you to keep their records separate for updates or retrieval.
 It's certainly not elegant but it works in a pinch.

 ## Now What?
 This was just the beginning.
 I hope you have a high-level understanding of how hashing works and some basic use cases.
 If you found this interesting, take a look at other hashing strategies, other ways to handle collisions, and algorithms like MD5, SHA-1, and othe cryptographic hashes.